dearRobot/pxpGP/README.md

 **Contribution**:

 1. We extend sparse variational inference technique to generate compact pseudo-datasets, significantly improving the informativeness of shared data and enabling scalability to larger network sizes.
+These pseudo-datasets also preserve local data privacy, facilitating federated learning through inter-agent collaboration without sharing raw observations.

+2. pxpGP is formulated as scaled proximal-inexact consensus ADMM algorithm initialized with warm-start hyperparameters and adaptive residual balancing.
+This leads to faster convergence and reduces the number of communication rounds.

 <!-- -------------------------------------------------------------------------------------- -->